Putting Your Creativity And Personal Touch Into Making Unique Bookmarks

-Hopefully by this point you’ve been inspired to make bookmarks of your own.
+Hopefully by this point you’ve been inspired to make bookmarks that you can sell or use to build your brand.
 But just in case you need one final bit of inspiration:

-May you always have a great book in hand…and an equally great bookmark to keep your place.
+May you—and your customers—always have a great book in hand…and an equally great bookmark to keep your place.